yhj3763/skin_cancer_detection/README.md

 # skin_cancer_detection  ----- I am working on it.
 This repository is for the project for skin_cancer_detection at csusb.

+Although there is map function for hospital, picture is not included here.

 ![10](https://user-images.githubusercontent.com/65998859/169724843-e2dce724-467b-4422-adcf-4f4e54d0c634.png)
 Icon